 I’ve painted the majority of my house with Sunday Soul so far, it’s such a beautiful, versatile colour that I find incredibly relaxin and clean and works perfectly in every environment.
 I definitely wanted to incorporate it in the spare room somehow...

 Dan opted for 'Good Intentions'.
 Fancy the same?
-Grab a swatch!
+Grab a sample!

 Where do I start when finding the right colour for my space?